Matcha Energy Balls

 Are you new to the energy ball game and looking for something unique to try?
 Or have you been making energy balls for a while and want to mix things up a bit?

-matcha balls
+matcha energy balls covered in coconut

 These matcha energy balls are an enjoyable recipe to add to your snack collection.
 They are delicious, healthy, and a fun color!
+Did you see how green they are?!

 They aren’t too sweet.
 But the energy balls are sweet enough to help fight off those sugar cravings for those who love sugary snacks.
+They may even help you ween off sweeter snacks completely.

 Alternatively, they are a great option for those who don’t have a sweet tooth.
 The energy balls have a very earthy, pleasantly bitter taste that’s quite delicious.

-sprinkling coconut on matcha balls
+sprinkling coconut on energy balls

 Ingredients You’ll Need